carbonpanda/carbonpanda.github.io/_drafts/metal-case-for-pi-3.md

 ![](https://carbonpanda.github.io/images/with-heat-sink.jpg)

- I reckon I might get better result by sanding off the paint from the contact surface but I didn't bother to do it.
+ I reckon I might get better result by sanding off the paint from the contact surfaces and using thermal paste but I didn't bother to do it.

-The additional heat sinks managed to lower the temperature by around 1 to 2°C.
+The additional heatsinks managed to lower the temperature by around 1 to 2°C.

 ![](https://carbonpanda.github.io/images/CPU-temperature.jpg)

-Note: NAS is hosted on a Pi 3B with metal case and same heatsink running OpenMediaVault and Pi-hole DNS.
+Note: NAS is hosted on a Pi 3B with metal case and same passive heatsinks running OpenMediaVault and Pi-hole DNS.

 Obviously this is completely waste of money and time for such small amount of reduction.
 And I ordered two more sets for my other 3B and 3B+ anyway. ^_^;

 ## Measuring CPU temperature